There is a rolling programme of 1 period per week on Wednesday for all year groups.

 During Key Stage 3 all students will follow courses to fulfil National Curriculum

 criteria.
-The table -right- shows how many periods of each subject are taught per
+The table above shows how many periods of each subject are taught per week.

-week.
-There are 25 periods in a week of one hour each (lessons on Wednesdays are
+There are 25 periods in a week of one hour each (lessons on Wednesdays are shorter

 Most Able Students

-The most able students will also study Latin, which is taught by extraction from
+The most able students will also study Latin, which is taught in “enrichment” time

-one period of English in Year 7, extra lessons before school in Year 8, and in the
+plus one hour after college, extra lessons before school in Year 8, and in the enrichment

-enrichment hour in Year 9.
-Students will also be offered the opportunity to study
+hour, plus an hour after college, in Year 9.
+Students will also be offered the opportunity

 There is a programme of ‘Stretch and Challenge’ courses available to able students